goodevilgenius/dropbox-shell/README.md

 In addition to special files, special folders can be defined from which a user-defined function will be run on all files within the folder.
-By default, the script supports a `books` folder, and if any file is placed in that folder, it will be added to your calibre library.
+By default, the script supports a `books` folder, and a `toprint` folder.
+If any file is placed in the `toprint` folder, it will be sent as a print job to the default printer.
+This works for pdf, ps, gif, jpg, bmp, and tif files.
+If any file is placed in the `books` folder, it will be added to your calibre library.
 To add your own special folders, first create the folder, then add to the folder name to `OTHERFOLDERS` array, then create a function called `run_folder_${foldername}` where foldername is the name of the folder.

 Other files will be made executable, and executed directly, so be sure to include a shebang in scripts.

-If no files are found in commands or toprint, the program does nothing.
+If no files are found in commands or any of the special folders, the program does nothing.

 Ideally, this should be added to a cronjob.
 My cronjob for this looks like this:
 `*/3 * * * *     bash /path/to/dropbox_shell.sh`